mantiumai/chirps/docs/development.md

 - `text_field`: A CharField with a maximum length of 256 characters.
 - `embedding_field`: A CharField with a maximum length of 256 characters.

-### PineconeTarget
+### PineconeAsset

-The `PineconeTarget` model represents a Pinecone asset.
+The `PineconeAsset` model represents a Pinecone asset.
 It contains the following fields:

 - `api_key`: A CustomEncryptedCharField with a maximum length of 256 characters.
 - `environment`: A CharField with a maximum length of 256 characters.
 This field is nullable and can be left blank.